 Your faith will also be stretched after arriving on the mission field.
 You will be asked to do things you have never done before, go places you have never gone before, do things publicly that you have never done publicly before, and put things in your mouth that you have never put in your mouth before.
 The nationals will put you in situations in which you have never been before, like trying to communicate with you in broken English that you still do not understand.
 You will have to learn how to greet people in their country the way they greet people, rather than the way you are used to greeting people in the USA.
 That may mean with a hug, some kind of touch besides a handshake, or even a kiss, or two, or three.

 Just remember, God’s grace is always sufficient, and God is still sovereign and in control even on what is “the foreign mission field” to you.

-Even though out main HICM offices are in Port-Au-Prince, all information is forwarded to Frantz Previl through our main office in Texas.
-You can speak with Paul Casteel, a Board Member who is based in Cincinnati, OH or Margaret Wineinger in Hallsville, TX at any time.
+Even though out main HICM offices are in Port-Au-Prince, all information is forwarded to Frantz Previl through our main office in Texas due to security concerns.
+You can speak with Margaret Wineinger, our Treasurer & Forwarding Agent in Hallsville, TX at any time.

 P.O.
 Box 934

 All Donations Tax Deductible

 HICM is a 501c3 Non-Profit ministry and all donations are tax-deductible.
 If you would like to give to HICM, please click the button below.